 They then examine your shoulder and move your arm in various positions to determine its strength and range of motion.

 Next, the team orders diagnostic imaging like X-rays, an ultrasound, or an MRI.
 These screening techniques provide detailed images of the bones, joints, and soft tissues that make up your rotator cuff and shoulder.

 Treatment of a rotator cuff tear depends on the severity of the injury and the intensity of your symptoms.
 The team might recommend:

 You might also benefit from Tenjet® tenotomy.
 Tenjet is a minimally invasive procedure that uses an ultrasound-guided catheter and targeted stream of saline to carefully remove damaged tissue from around your shoulder joint.
 Tenjet is an outpatient procedure that typically heals within three months.

-To learn more about treatment for a rotator cuff tear, request a consultation at Genesis Regenerative Sports and Aesthetic Medicine.
+To learn more about treatment for a rotator cuff tear, request a consultation at Genesis Orthopaedic and Spine.
 Book online to schedule an appointment or call the office today.